 1. Manta Point

-The most famous dive site in Nusa Penida and without a doubt the best of the Bali dive sites.
-The main attraction for anyone visiting Bali, of course because this is where everyone can see the Manta Rays.
+The most famous dive site in Nusa Penida and, without a doubt, one of the best diving spots in Bali for scuba diving, is the main attraction for anyone visiting Bali.
+This is where everyone can witness the awe-inspiring Manta Rays in Bali and experience unforgettable diving adventures.

 2. Crystal Bay

-The second most famous dive site in Nusa Penida, Crystal Bay is known for its crystal clear waters, beautiful coral reef and diverse tropical marine life.
+The second most famous dive site in Nusa Penida for scuba diving, Crystal Bay is known for its crystal clear waters, beautiful coral reef, and diverse tropical marine life.
 However, Crystal Bay is the main dive site to spot the Mola Mola during the right season.

 3. SD Point

-SD Point is placed on the north side of the Nusa Penida island and in our opinion, it is the best dive site of the area.
-SD Point is a magnificent drift dive with the most amazing coral reef ever seen.
-It’s like a never ending movie, drifting gently on top of what you imagine to see in a tropical island.
+SD Point is placed on the north side of the Nusa Penida island and, in our opinion, it is the best dive site of the area for scuba diving.
+SD Point is a magnificent drift dive, offering the most amazing coral reef ever seen for scuba diving.
+It’s like a never-ending movie, drifting gently on top of what you imagine to see in a tropical island while scuba diving.

 4. PED